Switching energy suppliers: How much can I save if I switch?

 There are many reasons why you might like to put one of life’s essentials in our hands.
 But here are 3 highlights…

-• We plant 1 million trees a year.
-Each year, we plant 1 million trees across the UK to help absorb carbon1 – and create greener spaces for you to enjoy.
+- We've planted 5 million trees across the UK.
+Since 2015, we've planted 5 million trees across the UK to help absorb carbon1 – and create greener spaces for you to enjoy.

 Interested in finding out more?
 See what we’re all about and get a quote in under 2 minutes.